 Ultimately, these different perspectives on disability—as a problem, a difference, or valuable—inform the way questions of access are approached in higher education settings.
 Most colleges and universities function within a medical model of disability.
 Typically, to get an assistive technology or accommodation, disabled students must prove that they have a recently-diagnosed disability.
 These accommodations treat disability as a deviation from the norm.
 By contrast, if a university were to adopt a social or cultural perspective on disability, the goal would be to increase accessibility for all students, regardless of whether they have a formal diagnosis.
 The focus would be on accounting for human variation by design.

-Pop out box: Person first or disability first language?

-There are ongoing conversations and debates within Disability Studies and the Disability Rights Movement as to whether to use person first (“a person who is deaf”) vs disability first language (“a Deaf person”).
-Both are responses to deficit-based views of disability.
-For some, person-first language is an important way to reclaim humanity.
-For others, the self-identification with disability culture is a meaningful counterpoint to stigmatizing disability.
-For a reflection on the debate related to person first/disability first language, see this blog post.

 Further reading: